zaphar/ucg/docsite/site/content/reference/expressions.md

 ---------------------------------

 UCG has a few functional processing expressions called `map`, `filter`, and `reduce`.
-All of them can process a list or tuple.
+All of them can process a string, list, or tuple.

 Their syntax starts with either `map` `filter`, or `reduce followed by a symbol that references a valid macro and finally an expression that resolves to either